themefisher/bigspring-light-astro/src/content/contact/index.md

 ---
-title: "Contact Us"
+title: "Glocal limits"
 draft: false
 info:
-  title: Start Your Bespoke Carbon Footprint Assessment!
+  title: Join Our Initiative to Save the World!
-  description: If you’re interested in evaluating your carbon footprint and discovering potential savings, we’re here to assist you!
-Fill out the form to begin your personalised assessment or to ask any questions about our offsetting solutions.
-Your journey towards sustainability starts here, and together we can make a positive impact!
+  description: Are you passionate about climate change and ready to make a difference?
+We seek committed and creative individuals from all backgrounds to collaborate on innovative projects that inspire action.
+Your contribution can have a real impact in your community and beyond.
+If you're eager to join us in this movement, please fill out the contact form below.
+We look forward to welcoming you on board!
   contacts:
     - "Mail: [info@glocalimits.com](mailto:info@glocalimits.com)"
-    - "Address: 33 Fulton Rd, Sheffield S6 3JL"
+    - "Address: 296 Queens Rd, Lowfield, Sheffield S2 4DL"
 ---